meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-10-add-cucumber-features.md

 - Create a Java package with a name similar as the package name in `src/main/java`.
   The top level package name for the project is `com.github.<github-user>.mrrs`.
-  Create a new package name in `src/it/java` for the integration tests `com.github.<github-user>.mrrs.it`
+  Create a new package name in `src/it/java` for the integration tests `com.github.<github-user>.mrrs.it`.
+  Inside this Java package the _Integration Test_ related classes will be added.

 - Create a new class, in the package `com.github.<github-user>.mrrs.it`, that will run Cucumber feature files.
   Give this class a clear name like `RunCucumberTests`.